roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-07 ****** byTheTalkMan© The night after the pool incident, I realized I had to do something.
+The night after the pool incident, I realized I had to do something.
 My balls felt so full that I couldn't think straight.
 I could barely sleep.
 If I didn't take care of it, I would do something I would definitely regret.
 As soon as the hour was decent, I called up Carmen, desperate to meet up, desperate for relief.
 But fate was not on my side.

  "Hey!
 What's up?"
 Carmen said.